BowenZ217/deadlyKitten/team_proposal.md

 Based on the shortest paths, we further want to calculate the betweenness centrality to measure the importance of airports over the world.

 From this, our target goals are to:
--find the shortest path that a plane can take to reach all of it’s destinations -calculate the betweenness centrality/figure out which airports are the most important -implement traversals (bfs, dfs) and different search algorithms (dijkstra's, flowd-warshall, kruskal, and prim's) and compare their time complexities in respect to our problem
+- find the shortest path that a plane can take to reach all of it’s destinations
+- calculate the betweenness centrality/figure out which airports are the most important
+- implement traversals (bfs, dfs) and different search algorithms (dijkstra's, flowd-warshall, kruskal, and prim's) and compare their time complexities in respect to our problem
--test how other algorithms (such as A* search) impact the time complexity of solving our problem
+- test how other algorithms (such as A* search) impact the time complexity of solving our problem

 ## Dataset Acquisition